-- Breast reconstruction (other than following surgery for cancer) and breast reduction; - Bunionectomy (surgical removal of a bunion); - · Hammertoe repair; - Carpal tunnel surgery (surgical treatment of carpal tunnel syndrome);
+- Breast reconstruction (other than following surgery for cancer) and breast reduction; - Bunionectomy (surgical removal of a bunion); - · Hammertoe repair; - Carpal tunnel surgery (surgical treatment of carpal tunnel syndrome); - · Colonoscopy; - Coronary angiography (examination of vessels using radiographic imaging technology);

-- Colonoscopy (Aetna only); - Coronary angiography (examination of vessels using radiographic imaging technology); - CT scans of the spine (cross-sectional exam of the spine); - Dilation and curettage (D&C) (surgical scraping of the uterus); - · Hemorrhoidectomy (surgical removal of hemorrhoids); - Knee arthroscopy (interior examination of the knee joint); - Laparoscopy (abdominal) (interior examination of the abdomen); - MRI of the knee (examination of the knee using imaging technology); - MRI of the spine (examination of the spine using imaging technology); - Nasal endoscopy; - · Rehabilitation care; - Rhinoplasty; - · Septoplasty (surgery of the nasal wall); - · Specialist-to-specialist referrals (CIGNA only); - · Tympanostomy (insertion of a tube in the middle ear); - · Upper eyelid surgery; and - Upper gastrointestinal endoscopy (interior examination of the stomach and intestines).
+- CT scans of the spine (cross-sectional exam of the spine); - Dilation and curettage (D&C) (surgical scraping of the uterus); - Hemorrhoidectomy (surgical removal of hemorrhoids); - · Knee arthroscopy (interior examination of the knee joint); - · Laparoscopy (interior examination of the abdomen); - MRI of the knee (examination of the knee using imaging technology); - MRI of the spine (examination of the spine using imaging technology); - Nasal endoscopy; - · Rehabilitation care: - · Rhinoplasty; - · Septoplasty (surgery of the nasal wall); - · Tympanostomy (insertion of a tube in the middle ear); - Upper eyelid surgery; and - Upper gastrointestinal endoscopy (interior examination of the stomach and intestines).

 Note about outpatient physical, occupational, and speech therapy: No precertification is needed.
-Treatment is limited to 60 network and out-of-network visits per calendar year to the above therapies combined.
+Treatment is limited to 60 network and out-of-network visits per calendar year for the above therapies combined.
 Your Plan may approve additional visits based on medical necessity at a reduced level of coverage.

-Precertification for the ChoicePlans administered by Empire BlueCross BlueShield
+Precertification for the ChoicePlan administered by Empire BlueCross BlueShield